Our Story Through the Years

-The YMCA of the Rockies has a rich and colorful history spanning more than a century.
-The Rocky Mountain Region had been the site of YMCA summer encampments since the 1890s, but the resort locations were deemed unsuitable by many participants.
-At the 20th State Convention held at Canon City in 1906, it was decided to establish a permanent summer training center for YMCA professionals somewhere in the Rockies.
+YMCA of the Rockies boasts a rich and vibrant history spanning over a century.
+Since the 1890s, the Rocky Mountain region hosted YMCA summer encampments, but many found the resort locations less than ideal.
+In response, the 20th State Convention held in Canon City in 1906 resolved to create a permanent summer training center for YMCA professionals nestled somewhere in the Rockies—setting the foundation for the beloved YMCA of the Rockies we know today.

 In the Early Beginnings